qiushiyan/peach/README.md

     #> NumericVector with 10 elements
     #> [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]

-Inspired by R, operators are vectorized and can be applied directly to vectors.
+Inspired by R, operators are vectorized element-wise.
+Or in numpy’s terms, they are “broadcasted”.

 ``` q
 [1, 2, 3] + [4, 5, 6]